 Electronics companies with their businesses primarily dependent on mobile devices, including but not exclusive to cellphones, are increasingly showing interest in EVs.
 With their existing traditional business segments reaching stagnation, these companies have been looking at other industries for growth now, and the auto industry seems to be the most attractive one.
 Be it the companies designing and launching mobile devices like Apple or their suppliers like Foxconn, many look at foraying into the auto industry now, and Xiaomi is no exception.

-Xiaomi has released a statement on Hong Kong Exchanges and Clearing Market (HK stock exchange) to clarify rumours that it plans to start selling EVs.
+Xiaomi last month released a statement on Hong Kong Exchanges and Clearing Market (HK stock exchange) to clarify rumours that it plans to start selling EVs.
 While the announcement says that Xiaomi has not formalised a plan to launch an EV, it does confirm that the company is indeed looking at entering the auto industry with an EV.
 So, maybe not in the near future, but in the mid-to-long-term future, a Xiaomi electric car could see the light of the day.

 The Group has been paying attention to the developments in the electric vehicle industry, and has continuously studied the relevant industry trends.
 The Group has not initiated any formal project regarding the study of electric vehicle manufacturing business.Xiaomi Corporation via Hong Kong Exchanges and Clearing Limited